saboe76/arch-linux/README.md

 mkinitcpio -P
 ```

-dont reoot, check if boot load is neccessary and when, install and
+dont reboot! first, check if a bootloader is required at your platform.
-configure.
+if you can create boot entries from your firmware, you good to reboot.

+else have to create them with efibootmgr.

-##### EFI Boot entry
+##### EFI Boot

-Either you can setup an entry (boot file) from your firmware - not always possible -
-or use create these entries by `efibootmgr` or use systemd-boot

 ##### efibootmgr UKI